L-Matko/L-Matko/README.md

-- Hi, I’m @L-Matko
+- Hi, I’m Matko
-- I’m a begginer in c++
+- I’m a begginer in: c++, python, HTML and JavaScript
-- I’m currently learning HTML

 <!---